ThomasMeissnerDS/BlueCast/docs/source/Customize training settings.md

 This will use Xgboost's inbuilt cross validation routine which allows BlueCast to execute early pruning on not promising hyperparameter sets.
 This way BlueCast can test many more hyperparameters than usual cross validation.
+For regression problems Xgboost's inbuilt cross validation routine is also used, however BlueCast uses stratification to ensure that the folds are balanced.

 ## Enable even more overfitting-robust cross-validation